mehulagg/gitlab_test/doc/administration/auth/ldap-ee.md

 Using the `external_groups` setting will allow you to mark all users belonging to these groups as [external users](../../user/permissions.md#external-users-core-only).
-Group membership is checked periodically through the `LdapGroupSync` background task.
+Group membership is checked periodically through the `LDAPGroupSync` background task.

 **Omnibus configuration**